-- 1. Definition Children's Administration (CA) borrows a foster home/bed from a Child Placing Agency. - Eligibility A child is eligible for Borrowed-Home services when the child is placed in a Child Placing Agency home and case management services are provided by CA. CA only pays the private agency to maintain the foster care license and provide any related licensing services.
-This service also covers - provide any related licensing services.
+- 1. Definition Children's Administration (CA) borrows a foster home/bed from a Child Placing Agency. - 2.
+Eligibility A child is eligible for Borrowed-Home services when the child is placed in a Child Placing Agency home and case management services are provided by CA. CA only pays the private agency to maintain the foster care license and provide any related licensing services.
 This service also covers maintenance of a foster care license for foster parent guardianships in a private agency home.